exercemus/exercises/README.md

 You can use the latest exercise data directly in your code from here (yes, it is really this simple): https://raw.githubusercontent.com/exercemus/exercises/minified/minified-exercises.json

-## NOTICE
-This list is still a WIP, so please expect duplicates and slightly broken schema (until ~September 2022) until I can manually review and fix all the data.
-However, feel free to use the data as-is.
-Anticipated changes:
-- `instructions` not nullable after all merges?

 ## Format
 `exercises.json` has the following fields:
 - `categories`, a `list<string>` which defines the different exercise categories